Skip to main content

 Kim Hawkins, VP and Diversity, Equity, and Inclusion Recruiting Program Manager at U.S. Bank

-3. Set Clear DEI Goals and Recruitment Metrics
+3. Define Clear DEI Goals and Recruiting Metrics

-Paul Hamilton, Former Director of Talent Acquisition at LCBO and DEI Board Alumnus, explained that defining DEI goals and aligning them with your organization’s mission and values is critical for successful retention strategies.
+Paul Hamilton, Former Director of Talent Acquisition at LCBO and DEI Board Alumnus, explained that clearly defining DEI goals, and aligning them with the organization’s broader mission and values, is essential for building successful retention strategies.

 “The first thing you need to do is establish a goal,” Paul said, adding how a goal is crucial for establishing KPIs.
 “Then once you identify those KPIs, identify the baseline.
 What’s your starting point to measure and establish your KPIs?”

-He encouraged organizations to look beyond demographics and focus on outcome metrics, such as cultural improvements and employee engagement.
+He encouraged organizations to look beyond representation numbers and focus on indicators such as cultural progress and employee engagement.

 “Look at the hiring data, the retention data, and the promotion data,” Paul said.
 “Look at the number of diverse employees across the organization, in particular leadership positions.
 Are you able to calculate the percentage of diverse employees in leadership positions?
 How are you moving the needle on that?”

 He added that it’s important to measure these outcomes because they help in recruiting diverse talent.
-But more notably, it shows people in your organization your commitment to DEI initiatives and career opportunities, which are key for retention strategies.
+But more notably, it demonstrates to employees that leadership is committed to meaningful DEI progress, which are key for retention strategies.

 “Are you able to calculate the percentage of diverse employees in leadership positions?
 How are you moving the needle on that?”